DCWebApps/FingerDoodle/README.txt

-This app has been published to the Android Market
+This app has been published to Google Play